D-Robotics/benchmark/performance_report/README.md

 - Currently, this tool is intended for ROS 2 with rmw_cyclone_dds, or Apex.OS with Apex.Middleware.
 It has not been tested with any other transport.
-- If the run configuration includes `SHMEM` or `ZERO_COPY` transport, then a file for configuring the middleware will be created to enable the shared memory transfer.- 您必须在运行实验之前启动 RouDi。此工具不会自动为您启动它。
+- If the run configuration includes `SHMEM` or `ZERO_COPY` transport, then a file for configuring the middleware will be created to enable the shared memory transfer.
   - You must start RouDi before running the experiments.
 This tool will not automatically start it for you.